pantharshit00/coc-prisma/README.md

 # coc-prisma

-Coc extension that implements Prisma Language Server
+Coc extension that implements Prisma Language Server.
+Use it alongside with the Prisma syntax plugin: https://github.com/pantharshit00/vim-prisma

 ## Install